 I am excited to be taking my students on a study abroad experience this summer to London, England.
 The title of the course is A Comparative Study of Music Education.
 Please follow my blog.
-You will find it under the menu Study Abroad Experiences!
+You will find it under the menu Study Abroad Experiences or click here!

 For the past two years, Lebanon Valley College has been blessed with a cultural exchange program that has brought Brazilian students to our campus.
 During her sabbatical, Dr. Shelley Moorman-Stahlman an esteemed professor of music at LVC traveled to Brazil to perform piano and organ recitals, and in the process launched this cultural exchange program which has produced a reciprocal exchange of LVC students traveling to Brazil.
 The Brazillian students have blessed our campus with concerts and beautiful music making and during their recent visit taught me this beautiful traditional children’s song.

 There is a growing body of research regarding the use and creation of popular music in school settings; in general this literature is targeted for the secondary level.
 Many teachers feel that children cannot and should not engage in popular music making, but children are perfectly capable and the music that is so meaningful to them should be a part of their elementary experience.Read More »

 Today I was re-reading Eve Harwood and Kathy Marsh’s brilliant chapter in the Oxford Handbook of Music Education.
 This paragraph gave me pause once again as I considered how to best enable children to compose and improvise in the ways that are natural for them and also help to guide without killing these natural impulses.
 I put the entire paragraph here because I think it is very powerful and one that pre-service teachers need to be aware of as well.
 You will find this quote on p.
 329 of volume 1.Read More »